triton-inference-server/pytorch_backend/README.md

   due to model specific caching and increase multiple instance performance.

-* Since PyTorch does not support Tensor of Strings, Triton allows users to pass string input/recieve string output using a List of Strings.
-Because of using List instead of Tensor, string I/O only is supported only for 1 dimension.
-This means that the `shape` must a single dimension and batching must be disabled as well.
+* Since PyTorch does not support Tensor of Strings, Triton allows users to pass string input(s)/recieve string output(s) using a List of Strings.
+Because of using List instead of Tensor, string I/O is supported only for 1-dimensional inputs/outputs.
+This means batching must be disabled as well for String I/O on TorchScript models.